mds2/pickover-notes/README.md

 agreed with me on this (hindsight) language choice and solved the problems in that chapter in some lisp dialect (presumably, although not necessarily, common lisp).
 RIP Dan Hoey.

+As these started out as my scratch work for my own amusement while reading, not all of them are thoroughly explained.
+I hope that some sense can be made out of them by readers who look them up while reading the corresponding chapters in the original work.